Fractured membranes under determinant constraints: the case of cohesive surface energies: Introduction

 The $\Gamma$-$\liminf$ inequality follows by adapting the arguments of~\cite{braides2001brittle}, using the compactness guaranteed by $(B_3)$ to show that the limit deformation is independent of $x_3$ and that $(\nu_u)_3 = 0$ $\mathcal{H}^2$-a.e.\ on $J_u$.
 A key point is that the coupled growth encoded in $(B_3)$ allows one to absorb the surface energy remainder arising from the third component of the normal.

 The $\Gamma$-$\limsup$ inequality is considerably more delicate and constitutes the main technical contribution of this work.
-To date, the $\Gamma$-convergence of $\rho^{-1}\mathcal{G}_\rho$ under a determinant constraint has been established only in the non-interpenetration setting and only for Griffith-type energies ($\psi(z,\nu) = |\nu|$) in~\cite{almi2023brittlemembranes}.
+To date, the $\Gamma$-convergence of $\rho^{-1}\mathcal{G}_\rho$ under a determinant constraint has been established only in the orientation-preserving setting and only for Griffith-type energies ($\psi(z,\nu) = |\nu|$) in~\cite{almi2023brittlemembranes}.
 The proof relies on the density of piecewise affine functions with maximal-rank gradient in $GSBV^p$, building on a classical result of Gromov and Eliashberg~\cite{gromov1971nonsingular,gromov1986pdr} and on the observation~\cite{dephilippis2017approximation} that a domain with smooth cuts can be mapped onto a Lipschitz domain via a bi-$W^{1,\infty}$ diffeomorphism close to the identity.
-In our framework, this density result applies only to the estimation of jump set's length; a substantial refinement is needed to handle the jump-dependent surface energy.
+However, this density result applies only to the estimation of jump set's length, thus a substantial refinement is needed to handle the jump-dependent surface energy.

 We address this through two main constructions.
 First, for the incompressible case, since piecewise affine approximants lack the regularity needed to control the incompressibility constraint, we develop an approximation result for $GSBV^p$ functions (Proposition~\ref{propu_jbuona}) that provides $W^{k,\infty}$-regular approximants away from the jump set, with controlled determinant.
 This relies on mapping the cracked domain onto a Lipschitz domain through smooth diffeomorphisms constructed via convolutions with variable kernels (Lemma~\ref{lemmadiffeolisciokernelvariabile}).
+We emphasize that this approximation result (as the one in~\cite{almi2023brittlemembranes}) is proved in the two-dimensional setting, which is the one required for the membrane application considered in this paper.

-Second, we build a family of $C^\infty$ diffeomorphisms $f_{j,\rho}$ converging to the identity in $W^{k,\infty}$ for every $k \ge 1$ (Lemma~\ref{lemmalinearalgebra} and Corollary~\ref{corollariodet}).
+Second, we build a family of $C^\infty$ diffeomorphisms $f_{j,\rho}$ converging to the identity in $W^{k,\infty}$ for every $k \ge 1$ (Lemma~\ref{lemmalinearalgebra} and Lemma~\ref{corollariodet}).
 These maps act as isometries near each segment of the jump set, rotating the normal so as to optimize the third component of $\psi$ through the infimum defining $\psi_0$.
 In the incompressible case, the additional constraint $\det \nabla f_{j,\rho} = 1$ is enforced via an ODE-based correction (Lemma~\ref{lemma1}).

 The crucial intermediate step is to bound the $\Gamma$-$\limsup$ by the auxiliary functional

 where $Y$ consists of functions in $\mathcal{A}$ whose trace on $\Sigma$ belongs to $\mathrm{Aff}^*(\Sigma \setminus \overline{J_u};\mathbb{R}^3) \cap \widehat{\mathcal{W}}(\Sigma;\mathbb{R}^3)$ (see Definitions~\ref{defAff^*} and~\ref{defwidehatW}).
 The passage from $\mathcal{G}^w_0$ to $\mathcal{G}_0$ then follows by an adaptation of the relaxation arguments of~\cite{hafsa2008nonlinear2}, replacing the density of local immersions with Theorem~\ref{teorapproxaff^*}.